7ashiorkor7/Supply-Chain-Analysis-using-SQL/README.md

 - **Customer journey:** Tracking order totals over time with a running tally.
 - **Cancellation-sales showdown:** Top canceled customers and their sales impact.
 - **Sales power players:** Who drives the lion’s share of revenue?
-- **ABC inventory magic:** Classifying products into A, B, and C categories — the 80/20 rule in action.
+- **ABC inventory:** Classifying products into A, B, and C categories — the 80/20 rule in action.

 ## Tools Used